sdslack/csci_6118_project/README.md

     - If provided, columns need to be comma separated.
 6. --query_request_file: Name of query request summary and path to file
     - File is written out as csv.
+7. --bool_out_csv: File path ending in .csv specifying where to save data on how the filter function is filtering each column.
+    - This is optional
+8. --out_consort_png: File path ending in .png specifying where to store the consort plot diagram.
-7. --global_logical_operator: The logical operator (&& or ||) that is used to describe how to filter between columns.
+9. --global_logical_operator: The logical operator (&& or ||) that is used to describe how to filter between columns.
     - Takes in either && or ||
     - Example --> --filter: "col1: =3; col2: <5" --global_logical_operator '&&'
         - This example will output a filtered dataset where all rows are both =3 in col1 and <5 in col2.